SU-SWS/Stanford-Drupal-Profile/README.md

 install_configure_form.stanford_sites_requester_name="Shea McKinney"
 install_configure_form.stanford_sites_requester_email="sheamck@stanford.edu"

+## stanford_sites_jumpstart.info

+**name**
+The profile name.

+**description**
+A short description of this installation profile.

+**version**
+The version of the installation profile.
+Use Drupal naming conventions.

+**taskdir**
+The path to the itasks_tasks directory (not this profile).
+This is relative to the Drupal root so always start with sites/.

+**task[install][]**
+The main list of installation tasks.
+These run in the order they appear unless they have a alter function in them to re-arrange their order.
+The value of each task declaration must be the full namespace of the install task found in `taskdir`.
+Do not include .php at the end of the declaration.

+**task[new_group][install][]**
+An optional group of install tasks that can be installed on top of or after the main list of installation tasks.
+This group works with the `drush si` command and the `install_configure_form.itasks_extra_tasks` parameter.
+The value of this parameter must be the full namespace of the installation task.
+Do not include .php at the end of the declaration.

+**task[update][7100]**
+An optional way to declare update hooks.
+In the example above 7100 is the update hook as if you were writing hook_update_N.
+The value of this declaration should be the full namespace to the update task.

+**dependencies[]**
+The list of dependencies for this installation profile.
+Installation tasks can define dependencies as well so although it is not necessary to define all of the dependencies here it is recommended that you do so.
+In practice it is much harder to find all of the dependencies if they are scattered amongst multiple install task files.

+## itasks_profile.install

+This is a regular old .install file and you can find out more information about the hooks available here on Drupal.org: https://www.drupal.org/node/876250

+As this profile is meant to abstract most of what you can do in this file it should remain relatively un-used.
+Please do not add hook_install, hook_update_N or hook_enable to this file.

+## itasks_profile.profile

+This file contains a bunch of necessary boilerplate code in order to function.
+Many hooks are used and wrap itasks custom implementations of them.
+Please do not remove or alter any of the code that has been provided within each function.

 Troubleshooting
 ---

 Ensure you are using the latest build from the 5.x branch of the [Jumpstart Deployer](https://github.com/SU-SWS/stanford-jumpstart-deployer).
 You can use the [Geppetto Project](https://github.com/SU-SWS/stanford_geppetto) to assist in building.

+Tasks that are added to the .info file are autoloaded and should be named and placed in the appropriate namespace.
+Please check for typos and case.

+Installation tasks can declare dependencies.
+Look at the ones that are being installed for the any items that are being enabled that you don't want.

 Contribution / Collaboration
 ---